What are nasal polyps?

 What can I do to prevent nasal polyps?

 No one knows how to prevent nasal polyps from first forming.
 Therapy aimed at the cause can help keep your polyps in check.
 It may also help prevent them from coming back if you have had surgery.
 Following all your healthcare provider’s treatment instructions can help.

-Call your healthcare provider if your symptoms don’t improve with a few days of treatment.
-Also, call right away if you have any signs of possible problems such as:
+Call your healthcare provider if your symptoms don’t get better with a few days of treatment.
+Also call right away if you have any signs of possible problems such as: